Which AOW pension rate applies in your situation?

 If you are not sharing a household, you will get an AOW pension at the rate for a person living alone.

-If you have a partner but you are not married and either you or your partner has moved permanently into sheltered housing or a nursing home, you can still choose to keep your AOW pension at the lower rate for a person living with another adult (e.g. if this gives you a tax advantage), providing you meet the following conditions:
+If you have a partner, but you are not married and either you or your partner has permanently moved into sheltered housing or a nursing home, you can still choose to keep your AOW pension at the lower rate for a person living with another adult (e.g. if this is beneficial for tax purposes), providing you meet the following conditions:

 • you inform us that both you and your partner wish to continue receiving your AOW pensions at the rate for a person living with another adult, and